hasadna/avid-covider/README.md

 - Usage Scenarios / Chats Flow : most of content changes are taking place in the chat script.
 The script is represented in a custumized YAML fie: [`https://github.com/hasadna/avid-covider/blob/master/scripts/script.yaml`](https://github.com/hasadna/avid-covider/blob/master/scripts/script.yaml). *Note:* The YAML file is intended to enable a human-readable format.
 To check the updated version of your `script.yaml`, make sure to run the `avid-covider/tools/yaml_to_json.py` compiler and to include both `script.yaml` and `script.json` in your commit and pull request.

-- Chatool: The technical core of the the site.
+- hatool: The technical core of the the site: https://github.com/akariv/hatool

-- Markups
+- Markups:

-- Design
+- Design:

 ### Setting a Local Enviroment